 The details of the research steps are: observing and identifying the leadership strategies related to informant activities to increase their competence Data collection is done through, structured interviews, semi-structured and unstructured observations, and documentation studies.
 After the data is collected transcripts are made and data reduction is continued, namely the process of selecting and focusing on simplifying the results of observational data arising from written records in the field.
-Data analysis is performed on the answers to questions and data coding is used by sorting thematic represented and divided into small units (phrases, sentences, or paragraphs), units are grouped into code (Creswell and Clark, 2011) and make memos (Zahara, 2017) For protect informants and obtain the necessary data and maintain the confidentiality of informants used pseudonyms (Ayres et al., 2003; Nespor, 2000; Starks and Brown Trinidad, 2007).
+Data analysis is performed on the answers to questions and data coding is used by sorting then the results of observational units (phrases, sentences, or paragraphs), units are grouped into code (Creswell and Clark, 2011) and make memos (Zahara, 2017) For protect informants a obtain the necessary data and maintain the confidentiality of informants used pseudonyms (Ayres et al., 2003; Nespor, 2000; Starks and Brown Trinidad, 2007).